d-tomerini/aiida-quantumespresso/docs/source/user_guide/get_started/examples/pw_tutorial.rst

 We first have to load the abstract object class that describes a structure.
 We do it in the following way: we load the ``DataFactory``, which is a tool to load the classes by their name, and then call ``StructureData`` the abstract class that we loaded.
-(N.B.: it is not yet a class instance!
+Note that it is not yet a class instance!
 If you are not familiar with the terminology of object programming, you can look at `Wikipedia <http://en.wikipedia.org/wiki/Object_(computer_science)>`_ for their short explanation: in common speech that one refers to *a* file as a class,